shaynemeyer/next-northwind-starter/README.md

-# Next.js Northwind Starter
+# Claude Code Workshop: Next.js Northwind

-A modern Next.js 15 application demonstrating a full-stack implementation of the classic Northwind database.
-This starter showcases best practices for building data-driven applications with React Server Components, SQLite, and Drizzle ORM.
+A comprehensive workshop repository for learning **Claude Code** through hands-on development with a modern Next.js 15 application.
+This workshop teaches AI-powered development using the classic Northwind database as a foundation, showcasing best practices for building data-driven applications with React Server Components, SQLite, and Drizzle ORM.

+## 🎯 Workshop Overview

+This repository contains:
+- **Complete Next.js 15 application** with modern React patterns
+- **4 progressive exercises** for hands-on learning
+- **Workshop materials** including setup guides and troubleshooting
+- **Multiple branches** with starter code and solutions
+- **Post-workshop challenges** for continued learning

 ## Features